priscillayouziqian/Foundation-Capstone-Project/README.md

 # Foundation-Capstone-Project

-The purpose of the project is to build a collection application for various birthday deals from start to finish.
-Welcome to Birthday Deals.
-I created it because I'll miss good birthday deals if I don't check my emails often.
+Birthday Deals is a full-stack application that collects a range of birthday deals from the food and beauty industries.
+It is specifically designed for individuals who may miss out on great deals if they don't regularly check their emails.
+By centralizing these deals in one platform, users can conveniently browse and take advantage of the best deals available for their birthday celebrations.

 **Link to project's demonstration on YouTube:** https://www.youtube.com/watch?v=VTjuKBqUb6s